KlonarisS/portfolio/README.md

 **Data Science Job Listing**
 - Utilized **SQL** to analyze and clean over 900 job listings, extracting key insights for data science roles
 - Conducted data and text analysis to accurately identify key components of the dataset
-- Transformed and filtered data using aggregation and filtering functions and improving the reporting process and increasing efficiency by 30%
+- Transformed and filtered data using aggregation and filtering functions and improving the reporting process

 **London Bike Sharing**
 - Developed a **Power BI** dashboard analyzing over 17,000 bike sharing records, revealing a 25% usage increase during summer compared to winter
 - Utilized DAX to transform and process data and ensuring completeness and validity
 - Demonstrated the impact of weather and weekends on bike usage

 **Amazon Stock**